FAQ

 Who are the presenters?

 Our presenters are experienced professionals in the field of child and youth mental health, including psychologists, counselors, social workers, and educators.
-They bring specialized evidence-based knowledge and experience to ensure high-quality instruction tailored to parents’ and caregivers’ needs.
+They bring specialized evidence-informed knowledge and experience to ensure high-quality instruction tailored to parents’ and caregivers’ needs.

 How can I stay updated on upcoming sessions?